Studying successful customer engagement examples is a great way to work towards boosting brand loyalty.

-And, as 54% of consumers saying most companies need to change the way they engage with customers, understanding how to increase and maintain customer engagement is more important than ever.
+And, as 54% of consumers believe that businesses need to transform the way they engage with customers, understanding how to improve engagement is more important than ever.

-In this article, we’ll be exploring seven of the best customer engagement examples that maximised brand loyalty, offering you actionable tips along the way.
+In this article, we’ll explore seven of the best customer engagement examples that maximized brand loyalty, offering you actionable tips along the way.

-Though they have dominated the online streaming landscape for some time, tech giant Netflix has earned their spot on our list of customer engagement examples due to their ability to evolve.
+Tech giant Netflix has earned their spot on our list of customer engagement examples due to their ability to evolve.

-By investing heavily in algorithms and audience analytics, Netflix has been able to offer an on demand service that’s unique for each viewer.
+By investing heavily in algorithms and audience analytics, Netflix has been able to offer an on-demand service that’s unique for each viewer.

 Takeaway: To learn from this customer engagement example, aim to go beyond your customers wants by studying customer activities and preferences.
 By analysing the habits of your current customers, you can learn how to evolve and better market your product.

 As IKEA’s Gillian Drakeford suggests, ‘people want human interaction… it’s what we’ve always done, but it’s enhanced by technology and expertise.’

 To offer their audience the best online customer experience, IKEA have been early adopters of technologies like video chat and augmented reality.

 What’s more, IKEA’s AR app Place now enables customers to virtually engage with the company’s online catalogue, allowing them to envisage how new furniture will fit into their homes.

 Due to player learning curves, after the first six months, 90% of new players won’t pick up a guitar again.

 To mitigate this issue, Fender decided to upgrade their digital customer engagement strategies by changing their online customer journey.

 For a monthly fee, new players can follow tutorials and lessons, while Fender are able to strengthen their customer base and earn additional revenue.

-By focusing on gaining their audience's attention for the long term, Fender not only achieved better customer engagement, they also achieved great customer satisfaction by helping new guitarists hone their skills.
+By focusing on retaining their audience's attention for the long term, Fender not only achieved better customer engagement, they also achieved great customer satisfaction by helping new guitarists hone their skills.

 Takeaway: To learn from this customer engagement example, offer complimentary services that can help further market your products.
 Even a monthly email newsletter with advice or tips related to your product can be a great incentive.
 By providing your customers with free added value, you greatly improve your chances of achieving customer loyalty.

 Alongside the lessons learned from legacy brands like Fender and IKEA, we can also benefit from the customer engagement examples of industry disruptors.

-What has kept Uber at the top of the pack is their efforts to encourage high customer engagement levels by focussing on two key areas: solving customer problems and incentivising loyalty.
+What has kept Uber at the top of the pack is their efforts to encourage high customer engagement levels by focussing on two key areas - solving customer problems and incentivising loyalty.

 In terms of solving customer problems, Uber has consistently pushed to keep offering new services that fit local demands.

 Back in the UK and the US, the company successfully pivoted with Uber Eats, delivering new solutions to the problems customers once faced in the food delivery sector.

 First launched in 2018, Uber Rewards allows their customers to build points that they can then use against further purchases, regardless of whether they’re hailing a lift or ordering their dinner.

 Takeaway: To learn from this customer engagement example, strive to consistently solve customer problems while incentivising your services.
 Consider what is commonplace in your industry, and question whether you can challenge the status quo.

 Established less than ten years ago, their teenage founder began creating their now iconic gym gear in his parents’ home.

 By getting social media superusers to promote their products, they reached a huge audience and built a community of athletes and ambassadors who continue to successfully engage customers with product-related content.

 From there, they are able to use email surveys to gather data and research that directly inspires their products’ creation.

 Tactics like these are a fantastic customer engagement example - not only do they help grow a customer community, they also ensure each product is launched to a waiting and eager audience.

-Takeaway: To learn from this customer engagement example, utilise product influencers on social media by giving away products for them to promote.
+Takeaway: To learn from this customer engagement example, utilize product influencers on social media by giving away products for them to promote.
 Use email surveys to conduct market research too, and reward your growing community with insight into your business.

 In terms of customer engagement examples that redefined an industry, we’d be remiss not to mention a brand that has inspired an almost fanatic loyalty in their customers: Apple Inc.

 One of Apple’s most effective examples of customer engagement is changing the way consumers view their technology in comparison with their competitors’.

 They’ve even positioned their products as a lifestyle signifier, representing themselves and their customers as unique and different.

 Through their products’ aesthetic design, superb functionality, and brilliant marketing, Apple’s branding serves as a great example of customer engagement done well.

 Takeaway: To learn from this customer engagement example, focus on delivering a tried and tested product as well as an emotionally affecting marketing approach.
-How could you position your business to get your customers advocating your products?
+How could you position your business to get your customers advocating for your products?

 Instead of continuing to provide traditional baked goods, Greggs would switch focus to supplying ‘food on the go’, aiming to rival big name high-street competitors.

 By 2020, they’d opened an extra 500 stores, leading to a total of 2,000 locations across the country.

 Greggs social media presence is another reason they’ve made our list of the best customer engagement examples.

 Designed for the growing vegan market, Greggs introduced their vegan sausage roll to national attention, thanks to a savvy social media campaign that included a tongue-in-cheek PR stunt.

 Instead of sending out their new product to reviewers in traditional packaging, Greggs presented their vegan sausage roll in a stylish box that was reminiscent of a new iPhone - creating their own kind of ‘unboxing experience’.

 Takeaway: To learn from this customer engagement example, remember to use social media in a way that compliments your company’s image.
 Have fun with your products, and your customers will have fun too.

-When reviewing the above customer engagement examples, there are three main traits that each brand has in common, regardless of size or product.
+When reviewing the above customer engagement examples, there are three main traits that each brand has in common, regardless of size or product:

 It’s proof that the ultimate way to get your customers excited is by providing them with a product experience that beats all others.